PriyanshuRj/SaftyHelmet_and_Vest_Classifier/readme.md

-# PPE Detection using yolo3 and DeepSORT
+# PPE Detection using yolo5

 ## Introduction
 In Industry, specially manufacturing industry, Personal Protective Equipment (PPE) like helmet (hard-hat), safety-harness, safty-vest, goggles etc play a very important role in ensuring the safety of workers.
 However, many accidents still occur, due to the negligence of the workers as well as their supervisors.
 Supervisors can make mistakes due to the fact that such tasks are monotonous and they may not be able to monitor consistently.
 This project aims to utilize existing CCTV camera infrastructure to assist supervisors to monitor workers effectively by providing them with real time alerts.

 ## Functioning
-* Input is taken from CCTV cameras
+* Input is taken from Live feed
-* YOLO is used for detecting persons with proper PPE and those without PPE.
+* YOLO is used for detecting persons with all the equipments
-* Deep_SORT allocates unique ids to detected persons and tracks them through consecutive frames of the video.
-* An alert is raised if a person is found to be without proper PPE for more than some set duration, say 5 seconds.
+* The result of the detection is showed through text as well as pictorial form.

 ![img1](https://github.com/AnshulSood11/PPE-Detection-YOLO-Deep_SORT/blob/master/ppe-demo-images/img1.png)
 It detects persons without helmet and displays the number of persons with helmet and